falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 fatal: Not possible to fast-forward, aborting.
 ```

 From a quick glance, everything seems fine.
-However, on the last line, Git tells you can there is a fatal error
+However, on the last line, Git tells you there is a fatal error
 where Git cannot fast-forward.

 If you run `git status`, this will be the result